NVIDIA/NVFlare/examples/advanced/xgboost_secure/README.md

 ## Run Baseline Training
 First, we run the baseline centralized training with:
 ```
-bash run_training_local.sh
+bash run_training_central.sh
 ```

 ## Run Federated Experiments with NVFlare
 Next, we run the federated XGBoost training without and with homomorphic encryption using NVFlare.
-This time, instead of using the `mock` plugin, we use the real encryption plugins to perform homomorphic encryption.
-We run the NVFlare jobs with:
+We run the NVFlare jobs using simulator with:
 ```
 bash run_training_fl.sh
 ```
 The running time of each job depends mainly on the encryption workload.

-Comparing the results with centralized baseline, we can have three observations:
+Comparing the AUC results with centralized baseline, we have three observations:
 1. The performance of the model trained with homomorphic encryption is identical to its counterpart without encryption.
-2. Vertical federated learnings have identical performance as the centralized baseline.
+2. Vertical federated learning (both secure and non-secure) have identical performance as the centralized baseline.
-3. Horizontal federated learnings have performance slightly different from the centralized baseline.
+3. Horizontal federated learning (both secure and non-secure) have performance slightly different from the centralized baseline.
 This is because under horizontal FL, the local histogram quantiles are based on the local data distribution, which may not be the same as the global distribution.

+The AUC of vertical learning is all the same:
+[0]	eval-auc:0.90515	train-auc:0.92747
+[1]	eval-auc:0.90516	train-auc:0.92748
+[2]	eval-auc:0.90518	train-auc:0.92749

+The AUC comparison of horizontal learning is as below:

+Comparing the tree models with centralized baseline, we have the following observations:
+1. Vertical federated learning (non-secure) has exactly the same tree model as the centralized baseline.
-Upon closer inspection over the tree models, we can observe that the tree structures are identical between the baseline and the vertical FL models, while different for horizontal models.
-Further, the secure vertical FL produces different tree records at different parties - because each party holds different feature subsets:
+2. Vertical federated learning (secure) has the same tree structures as the centralized baseline, however, it produces produces different tree records at different parties - because each party holds different feature subsets, as illustrated below.
+3. Horizontal federated learning (both secure and non-secure) have different tree models from the centralized baseline.

 |     ![Tree Structures](./figs/tree.base.png)      |
 |:-------------------------------------------------:|